Agent Editor

 Knowledge Base Collections Are Not Listed for Mendix Cloud Knowledge Bases

-If the List collections does not return results, verify the Knowledge base key constant and confirm that the configured knowledge base resource is reachable.
+If List collections does not return results, verify the Knowledge base key constant and confirm that the configured knowledge base resource is reachable.

 Placeholder Values Are Not Resolved During Calls